Testing Configuration

 request | object | Raw request payload override |

-upstream_response | object | Optional upstream response fixture |
+upstream_response | object | Optional upstream response fixture for assertion-heavy cases |

 team_slugs | string[] | Team context for targeting-aware tests |